Importing Trained Model from Caffe¶

 Each parameter (e.g. the filter of a convolution layer) is stored as a 4D tensor dataset in the HDF5 file.

 The dataset name for each parameter should be layer___param.
 For example, conv1___filter is for the filter parameter of the convolution layer with the name conv1.

-HDF5 file format supports hierarchy.
-But it is rather complicated to manipulate hierarchies in some tools (e.g. the HDF5 Lite library Caffe is using), so we decide to use a simple flat format.
+The HDF5 file format supports hierarchy.
+But it is rather complicated to manipulate hierarchies in some tools (e.g. the HDF5 Lite library Caffe is using), so we decided to use a simple flat format.